Droneit-es/kmlconverter/README.md

 # kmlconverter
-Tool to convert KML files to KMZ ready for DJI Flighthub
+Tool to convert KML files to KMZ